PrateekSogra/CS677-Parallel-optimised-View-Synthesis/README.md

    ```

 6. The time taken for surface rendering optimization is stored in results1.csv and volume rendering optimization is stored in results2.csv.
+7. this cam be analysed by opttime

-7. Similarity results and optimization time vs for time-trails can be reproduced using similaritygraphs.ipynb and opttimegraphs.ipynb.
+8. Similarity results can be reproduced using similaritygraphs.ipynb. datasat manually